kennylavender/development-notes/functors-monads.md

 __Note:__ This might have an actual name, I don't know yet, so calling it special member for now.

-sm = is a placeholder for the special member, special member can be any thing of the collection of things. x combined with sm equals x, combine could any form of combination
+sm = is a placeholder for the special member, special member can be any thing of the collection of things.
+`x combined with sm equals x`, combine could any form of combination

 `x + sm = x`